Past Events

 CHORRO VALLEY REGULATORS Members of the Single Action Shooters Society.
 You can see their local club listing here: Clubs

-RUTH DEOUDES The execution and technique of her pencil drawings are very important to her, but her main goal is to create a vision the viewer can relate to.
+RUTH DEOUDES Pencil drawings and prints The execution and technique of her pencil drawings are very important to her, but her main goal is to create a vision the viewer can relate to.
 With humor and sensitivity, Ruth invites you to share a moment in the life of the rural American.

 PASO GATHERING DRAWING SPACE, PIONEER MUSEUM